carpentries-incubator/geospatial-python/_episodes/06-raster-reproject.md

 far in that the digital terrain model (DTM) includes the tops of trees, while the digital surface model (DSM) shows the ground level beneath the tree canopy.

-Our goal is to get these data into the same projection with the `rioxarray.reproject()` function so that we can use both rasters to calculate tree canopy height, also called a Canopy Height Model (CHM).
+Our goal is to get these data into the same projection with the `rioxarray.reproject_match()` function so that we can use both rasters to calculate tree canopy height, also called a Canopy Height Model (CHM).

 First, we need to read in the DSM and DTM rasters.

-Reading in the data with xarray looks similar to using `rasterio` directly, but the output is a xarray object called a `DataArray`.
-You can use a `xarray.DataArray` in calculations just like a numpy array.
-Calling the variable name of the `DataArray` also prints out all of its metadata information.
-Geospatial information is not read in if you don't import rioxarray before calling the `open_rasterio` function.

 ~~~
 import rioxarray